Slicing Unbalanced Optimal Transport: Experiments

-\paragraph{Document classification.} To show the benefits of our proposed losses over SOT, we consider a document classification problem \cite{kusner2015word}.
-Documents are represented as distributions of words embedded with \emph{word2vec} \cite{mikolov2013distributed} in dimension $d=300$.
+We first consider a document classification problem \citep{kusner2015word}.
+Documents are represented as distributions of words embedded with \emph{word2vec} \citep{mikolov2013distributed} in dimension $d=300$.
 Let $D_k$ be the $k$-th document and $x_1^k,\dots,x_{n_k}^k\in \Rd$ be the set of words in $D_k$.
 Then, $D_k = \sum_{i=1}^{n_k} w_i^k \delta_{x_i^k}$ where $w_i^k$ is the frequency of $x_i^k$ in $D_k$ normalized s.t. $\sum_{i=1}^{n_k} w_i^k = 1$.
 Given a loss function $\mathrm{L}$, the document classification task is solved by computing the matrix $\big(\mathrm{L}(D_k, D_\ell)\big)_{k,\ell}$, then using a k-nearest neighbor classifier.
-Since a word typically appears several times in a document, the measures are not uniform and sliced partial OT \cite{bonneel2019spot, bai2022sliced} cannot be used in this setting.
 The aim of this experiment is to show that by discarding possible outliers using a well chosen parameter $\rho$, $\RSOT$ is able to outperform SOT and SUOT on this task.
-We consider three different datasets, BBCSport \cite{kusner2015word}, Movies reviews \cite{Pang+Lee+Vaithyanathan:02a} and the Goodreads dataset \cite{maharjan2017multi} on two tasks (genre and likability).
-We report in \Cref{tab:table_acc} the accuracy of $\SUOT$, $\RSOT$ and the stochastic $\RSOT$ (S$\RSOT$) compared with SOT, OT and UOT computed with the majorization minimization algorithm \cite{chapel2021unbalanced} or approximated with the Sinkhorn algorithm \cite{pham20a}.
-All the benchmark methods are computed using the POT library \cite{flamary2021pot}.
-For sliced methods (SOT, SUOT, $\RSOT$ and S$\RSOT$), we average over 3 computations of the loss matrix and report the standard deviation in \Cref{tab:table_acc}.
+Since a word typically appears several times in a document, the measures are not uniform and sliced partial OT \citep{bonneel2019spot, bai2022sliced} cannot be used in this setting.
+We detail in \Cref{appendix:xp} additional experiments without normalizing histograms to compare with \citep{bai2022sliced} (\ie, $\sum_{i=1}^{n_k} w_i^k$ is the sentence length).
+We consider the BBCSport dataset \citep{kusner2015word}, a standard benchmark with small documents for which OT can be used effectively, and the Goodreads dataset \citep{maharjan2017multi} on two tasks (genre and likability predictions), a dataset with large-scale documents for which the computational burden of performing OT and $\UOT$ is substantial.
+We report on \Cref{tab:table_acc} the accuracy and average runtimes of OT, UOT computed with the majorization minimization algorithm \citep{chapel2021unbalanced} or approximated with the Sinkhorn algorithm (SinkhUOT) \citep{pham20a}, as well as SOT, SUOT and USOT.
+All the benchmark methods are computed using the Python OT library \citep{flamary2021pot} on a Nvidia Tesla V100 GPU.
+For sliced methods, we average over 3 computations of the loss matrix and report the standard deviation in \Cref{tab:table_acc}.
 The number of neighbors was selected via cross validation.
-The results in \Cref{tab:table_acc} are reported for $\rho$ yielding the best accuracy, and we display an ablation of this parameter on the BBCSport dataset in \Cref{fig:ablation_rho}.
-We observe that when $\rho$ is tuned, $\RSOT$ outperforms SOT, just as UOT outperforms OT.
-Note that OT and UOT cannot be used in large scale settings (typically large documents) as their complexity scale cubically.
-We report in \Cref{appendix:xp} runtimes on the Goodreads dataset.
-In particular, computing the OT matrix took 3 times longer than computing the $\RSOT$ matrix on GPU.
-Morever, we were unable to run UOT using POT on the Movies and Goodreads datasets in a reasonable amount of time, due to their computational complexity.
+The results for UOT, SinkhUOT, SUOT and USOT are reported for $\rho$ yielding the best accuracy among a grid (see \Cref{appendix:doc_classif} for more details), and we display an ablation of this parameter on the BBCSport dataset in \Cref{fig:ablation_rho}.
+We also add on \Cref{tab:table_acc} the results obtained with a cross validation (CV) on $\rho$ for USOT and SUOT.
+Our findings demonstrate that our approaches surpass SOT in performance, incurring only a minor computational overhead.
+Moreover, our methods closely rival the performance of OT, while being 40 times faster on large-scale datasets.
+This highlight their practical significance, particularly when OT is computationally unfeasible.